 -a/--allowschemachangesoption is off by default and must be explicitly enabled since normal users will not need to change the schema.
 When using this option, implement security measures appropriate to the environment, e.g. network controls to restrict access to the listening TCP port to a specific host or subnet.

-Allows Rocto to make changes to the schema (CREATE TABLE and DROP TABLE) and to modify existing tables (INSERT, UPDATE, and DELETE).
+Allows ROcto to make changes to the schema (CREATE TABLE and DROP TABLE) and to modify existing tables (INSERT, UPDATE, and DELETE).